4GeeksAcademy/master-javascript-programming-exercises/exercises/040-getLastElement/README.md

 # `40` getLastElement

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called “getLastElement”.
+1. Write a function called `getLastElement`.

-Given an array, “getLastElement” returns the last element of the given array.
+Given an array, `getLastElement` returns the last element of the given array.

-Notes:
-* If the given array has a length of 0, it should return ‘undefined’.
+If the given array has a length of 0, it should return `undefined`.

 ```Javascript
 var output = getLastElement([1, 2, 3, 4]);
 console.log(output); // --> 4
 ```

-💡 Hint:
+## 💡 Hint:

-The last position in any array is: `length - 1`
++ The last position in any array is: `length - 1`